 THCV also has the potential to help anxiety and reduce panic attacks, without having a major impact on the emotions of the user.
 Unlike most anti-depressant medication, which often comes with massive emotional side effects, THCV offers all the therapeutic benefits without the well-known numbness that’s so often associated with anti-depressant use.

-And finally, in addition to all of these things, there is also ongoing research to examine the effects of THCV in the treatment of Alzheimer’s!
+Finally, in addition to all of these things, there is also ongoing research to examine the effects of THCV in the treatment of Alzheimer’s!

-- Proven to assist in weight-loss
+- May assist in weight-loss

 4. CBDV – Cannabidivarin